Choosing the Water Temperature is in the Laundry Basics series here at Mama’s Laundry Talk.

 - Laundry Basics: How to Choose the Washing Cycle

-- Laundry Basics: Size of Loads and Starting the Washer
+- Laundry Basics: Determining the Size of the Load and Starting the Washer